werf/werf/docs/pages_en/usage/deploy/environments.md

 The Kubernetes namespace that is constructed using the template will be slugified to fit the [DNS Label](https://www.ietf.org/rfc/rfc1035.txt) requirements that generates a unique and valid Kubernetes Namespace.

 This is default behavior.
 It can be disabled by [setting `deploy.namespaceSlug=false`]({{ "/reference/werf_yaml.html#kubernetes-namespace" | true_relative_url }}) in the werf.yaml configuration.

+## Multiple Kubernetes clusters

+There are cases when separate Kubernetes clusters are required for a different environments.
+You can [configure access to multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters) using kube contexts in a single kube config.

+In that case, the `--kube-context=CONTEXT` deploy option should be set manually along with the environment.